menu

 Overview

 New Hampton is a tiny city located in the state of Missouri.
 With a population of 227 people and just one neighborhood, New Hampton is the 487th largest community in Missouri.
-New Hampton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in New Hampton was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-New Hampton is a blue-collar town, with 37.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Hampton is generally considered to be a blue-collar town.
+37.84% of the New Hampton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Hampton is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in New Hampton who work in healthcare (15.32%), food service (12.61%), and management occupations (12.61%).

 Setting & Lifestyle

-Being a small city, New Hampton does not have a public transit system used by locals to get to and from work.
+New Hampton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics